HMS Zephyr (1895): Service history

 Zephyr took part in the Naval Manoeuvres in July 1901.
 In August 1901, Zephyr was commissioned at Devonport by the officers and crew of the destroyer Decoy, whose place she took as instructional tender to Cambridge, gunnery school ship, and took part in the 1901 Naval Manoeuvres.
 Although contemporary reports suggested that Zephyr and her sister would be allocated to the Australian station, the two ships served their whole career in British waters.
 Zephyr served in the Portsmouth instructional flotilla until she was paid off at Portsmouth in April 1902, and docked to be strengthened, after she and her sister suffered hull damage below the waterline while being driven into a head sea in heavy weather in the English Channel.
-Lieutenant George Norman Ballard was appointed in command on 21 June 1902, and she took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
+She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
 Two years later, on 18 August 1904 Zephyr was rammed by Torpedo Boat No. 68 in Portsmouth Harbour and holed below the waterline by the torpedo boat's ram, flooding Zephyr's engine room.
 The torpedo boat was undamaged.
 Zephyr was involved in another collision on 4 February 1908 when she struck the Cricket-class coastal destroyer TB 2 in Portsmouth harbour, holing TB 2' s hull and forcing her to be docked for repair.